I make this jerk marinade from scratch every time I want to give my guests an authentic Jamaican experience, and it never disappoints.

 How To Store Jerk Marinade

-Store fresh or leftover marinade (unused) in an airtight container in the refrigerator.
+Store unused marinade (fresh or leftover) in an airtight container in the refrigerator.
 Refrigerate for up to 7 days.

-Note: Make sure you discard any used marinade to avoid cross-contamination with raw meat bacteria.
+Note: Discard any used marinade to avoid cross-contamination with bacteria from raw meat.

 Can I freeze jerk marinade?
 Yes!
 Rather than storing in a glass mason jar or like container, I recommend using Souper Cubes.
 These can store your marinade in measured portions and are easy to remove from the silicone container.
 Freeze for up to 3 months.
 Note: This is for unused marinade only.